Carroll CountyCity Population Under 100

 Gold Strike Casino Resort

-Gold Strike Casino features 1,133 deluxe hotel rooms and 50,000 sq. ft. of gaming space.
-The MGM Resorts International Property includes five restaurants, two bars and the 800-seat Millennium Theatre.
+Gold Strike Casino Resort includes 1,133 deluxe hotel rooms and 50,000 sq. ft. of gaming space.
+The MGM Resorts International Property includes four restaurants, two bars and a new sportsbook that includes a Topgolf® Swing Suite and the 800-seat Millennium Theatre.

 The Hollywood Cafe

-Hollywood Casino has over 1,100 exciting slot machines and more than 25 table games in 54,000 sq. ft. of gaming space.
+Hollywood Casino has over 950 exciting slot machines including Southern Gaming and Destinations Hot Slots of 2019 Rakin' Bacon!
+Enjoy live and interactive electronic table games in 54,000 sq. ft. of gaming space.
 Guests can enjoy three restaurants, movie memorabilia, golf and an indoor pool while staying in the 494-room hotel.

 Home of the best odds, highest limits and biggest jackpots with the new Spa at Horseshoe, outdoor pool, six restaurants and big-time entertainment.

 Located in a sweeping bend in the Mississippi River, River Bend Links offers golfers a chance to experience the simple beauty and peacefulness of the Mississippi Delta.